CleverTap/clevertap-ios-sdk/README.md

         - add the CleverTapAppEx.framework to those target(s)

+        For tvOS:
-        For tvOS, add the CleverTapTVOS.framework to your tvOS target.
+        - add the CleverTapTVOS.framework to your tvOS target.

 3. Add Your CleverTap Account Credentials